ayoubdarkaoui/GUI-I/Hw2/README.md

 ### Note:

 You can access the web page from [the main web page](https://ayoubdarkaoui.github.io/GUI-I/), because I included a navigation bar that takes you to all completed assignments.
-I intended to use that navigation bar to add all the assignments as they become available.
+I intend to use that navigation bar to add all the assignments as they become available.